krlospelaez/js-fixtures/README.markdown

 These two methods do not have global short cut functions.

+## Executing Tests
+Do an `npm install` to grab the test dependencies.
+Then point your browser to the index.html file (make sure node_modules is still accessible)

 ## Cross domain policy problems under Chrome

 Newer versions of Chrome don't allow file:// URIs read other file:// URIs.
 In effect, jasmine-jquery cannot properly load fixtures under some versions of Chrome.
 An override for this is to run Chrome with a switch `--allow-file-access-from-files` (I have not verified if this works for all Chrome versions though).
 The full discussion on this topic can be found in [this GitHub ticket](https://github.com/velesin/jasmine-jquery/issues/4).